MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -RemoveConditionSoftware

-Indicates removing the condition software.
+Indicates removing the conditions of the software type.

 ```yaml
 Type: SwitchParameter